karlic/MikoNeoDriver/Documentation/MikoNeoBoardProtocol.md

 For example:
 	board->app: `d2u`
 	board->app: `d4d`
-	would announce that the piece on square d2 has moved to d4.
+	would announce that the piece on square d2 was lifted and put down on d4.
-	**NOTE** that no information is given on which piece (King, pawn, etc.) has moved.
+	**NOTE** that no information is given on which piece (king, pawn, etc.) has moved.

 **Note:** that the moves are sent "raw" i.e., without the prefix `0#` or the suffix `*` used by the Square Off Pro.
 (In fact, including them causes errors.)